Nonclassical Berry-Esseen inequalities and accuracy of the bootstrap

-In the asymptotic high-dimensional setting when both the parameter dimension $\dimp$ and the sample size $n$ are large, \cite{BickelFreedman1983bootstrapping,Mammen1989asymptotics,Mammen1993bootstrap} studied accuracy of Efron's and wild bootstrap for linear regression model; \cite{ChattBose2005generalized} studied generalized bootstrap for estimating equations also in high-dimensional asymptotic framework.
-Most of the non-asymptotic results (i.e. without using asymptotic arguments w.r.t. $n$) about bootstrap are quite recent. \cite{ArlotBlanch2010} studied generalized weighted bootstrap for construction of non-asymptotic confidence bounds in $\ell_{r}$ -norm ($r \in [1, \infty] $) for the mean value of high dimensional random vectors with a symmetric and bounded (or with Gaussian) distribution. \cite{ChernoMultBoot} studied Gaussian approximation and multiplier bootstrap for maxima of sums of high-dimensional vectors in a very general set-up. \cite{Chernozhukov.et.al.(2014a)} extended the results from maxima to general hyperractangles and sparsely convex sets.
+In the asymptotic high-dimensional setting when both the parameter dimension $\dimp$ and the sample size $n$ are large, \cite{BickelFreedman1983bootstrapping,Mammen1989asymptotics,Mammen1993bootstrap} studied accuracy of the Efron's and the wild bootstrap for the linear regression model and for M-estimators; \cite{ChattBose2005generalized} studied generalized bootstrap for estimating equations also in high-dimensional asymptotic framework. \cite{Mammen1993bootstrap} studied validity and higher-order accuracy of the wild bootstrap (or Wu's bootstrap, first proposed by \cite{Wu1986wildboot}) under the condition $\E(\veps_{i}^{3})=1$ on the weights, in context of linear contrasts in high dimensional linear models and for bootstrapping F-tests. \cite{Liu1988bootstr} used the condition $\E(\veps_{i}^{3})=1$ in order to obtain the second order accuracy of the wild bootstrap.

-In the approximation bound \eqref{intro:bootstappr} obtained in this work we do not use any asymptotic arguments.
-Moreover, this bound has a better accuracy than a Gaussian approximation does.
-This justifies that weighted bootstrap can outperform Gaussian approximation if the bootstrap weights are properly chosen (for example, as in \eqref{def:wb_eps_intro}).
-We apply this result for construction of confidence sets for least squares estimate in a linear regression model, and for likelihood-based confidence sets.
+One of the basic ways of studying the properties of bootstrap procedures is to consider asymptotic approximations of distributions of an initial statistic and its bootstrap estimate, e.g. using central limit theorems or their refinements with Edgeworth expansions (see \cite{Praestgaard1990bootstrap,PraestgaardWellner1993exchangeably}, \cite{Hall1992bootstbook,Mammen1992does,Barbe1995weighted,Shao1995jackknife,VaartWellner1996weak,Janssen2003bootstrap}, and references therein).
+Berry--Esseen type inequalities had been first used by \cite{Singh1981asymptotic} and \cite{Liu1988bootstr} in the framework of bootstrap. \cite{HolmesReinert2004Stein} established bootstrap consistency in various settings using Stein's method.